sindresorhus/got/readme.md

 Type: `Function[]`<br>
 Default: `[]`

 Called with [normalized](source/normalize-arguments.js) [request options](#options), the error and the retry count.
 Got will make no further changes to the request.
-This is especially useful when some extra work is required before the next request.
+This is especially useful when some extra work is required before the next try.
 Example:

 ```js
 const got = require('got');